IF3058 - Reflecting on Self and Society (2018/19)

 |Total study hours||150|

-The syllabus will encourage students to reflect on their skills in relation to Higher Education.
-Students will engage with a variety of text types in Social Sciences and Humanities and produce their own texts in response, thereby developing their understanding of academic discourse and their own academic literacies.
-Examples of different digital media will be integrated in the teaching and learning and students will use these to produce their own texts.
+The syllabus will encourage students to reflect on the themes of self and society, including reflection on their own identity and skills in relation to Higher Education.
+Students will engage with a variety of introductory texts in Social Sciences and Humanities and produce their own short texts in response, with some flexibility to tailor to their own interests.
+They will be supported in understanding and developing their academic discourse.
+Examples of different digital media will be integrated, where appropriate, in the teaching and learning and students will use these to produce their own texts.

 Continuous formative feedback and reflection on learning will be a key aspect of the syllabus.
 This will be structured around guided development of students’ own reflective portfolio, through which the module will be assessed.

 Balance of independent study and scheduled teaching activity